agnt-gg/downloads/README.md

 3. Follow the on-screen instructions to complete the installation.

 ### macOS
-1. Download the AGNT.app file.
+1. Download the AGNT.dmg file.
-2. Drag the AGNT.app file to your Applications folder.
+2. Drag the AGNT.dmg file to your Applications folder.
 3. Double-click the AGNT app icon to launch the application.

 ## System Requirements